 The plan can be approved, if it proposes to pay the debtor’s disposable income over the life of the plan, even if the creditors do not agree with the plan.
 In most cases, the plan payment will be less than the combined payments of the debts prior to filing, and the debtor can retain all of his assets provided he makes the payments as required and maintains insurance on items, such as his home and car which are security for loans being paid through or outside of the plan.

 Chapter 12 is the chapter used by farmers or commercial fishermen to reorganize their debts and continue operating their farms or fishing operations.
 The advantage of Chapter 12 is the reorganization plan will allow payments to be made seasonally, when the farmer or fisherman earns his money.
-The limitation of only being able to restructure loans in a five year period in chapter 13 cases is not a limitation in Chapter 11 or Chapter 12 cases.
-Over the past four years, Gambrell & Associates has handled more chapter 12 cases than any firm in Mississippi, perhaps more than all the other firms in the state combined.
+The limitation of only being able to restructure loans in a five year period in chapter 13 cases is not a limitation in chapter 11 or chapter 12 cases.

 A corporation, limited liability company or partnership along with individuals are eligible for relief under chapter 12 as family farmers or family fishermen.
 There are debt limits for a debtor filing for relief under chapter 12, but the limits are significantly higher than the debt limits under chapter 13.
 The maximum limits between April 1, 2013 and March 31, 2016 are $4,031,575 for family farmers and $1,868,200.00 for family fishermen.